testofthings/toolsaf/documentation/Tools.md

 }
 ```

-Note, only BLE data is read from JSON-formatted papture.
+Note, only BLE data is read from JSON-formatted capture.
 The  command-line tool `tshark` can capture data in this format and convert pcap-files to it.
 See `tshark` documentation for instructions.

 ### HTTP responses